reema0814/Threat-Protection-with-XDR/Labguide/Module 3/Lab-01.md

     ![Picture 1](../media/Lab-02-task2-upgrade.png)

-    >**Note:** Please wait for 2-5 minutes for the process to complete, as it may take some time.
+    >**Note:** Please wait for 2-5 minutes for the process to complete, as it may take some time. if you face some errors while upgrading the plan, please ignore and proceed with the next step.

 4. In the left menu for Microsoft Defender for Cloud, under Management, select **Environment settings**.